Our courses are designed to help you to fully participate in health and safety at the workplace so you can prevent injury, illness, disease and death.

 Request a in-house Course: Preliminary request (no obligation)

-Psychologically Healthy & Safe Workplaces through the CSA (Standard)
+Psychologically Healthy & Safe Workplaces through the CSA (National Standard)

 Each year in Canada one in five people will experience a mental health problem or illness.
 Over a lifetime that number increases to 1 in 3.
 The impact to our economy is a cost of more than 51 billion dollars.